 Alzheimer's disease (AD) is the most common cause of dementia.
-Approximately five million people in the United States currently have Alzheimer’s disease, and the aging "baby boomer" population is expected to make this number increase markedly.
+Approximately 6.7 million people in the United States currently have Alzheimer’s disease, and the aging "baby boomer" population is expected to make this number increase markedly.
 Alzheimer’s disease prevalence increases with age.
-About 5 percent of people between the ages of 65 and 74 and nearly half the people over the age of 85 have Alzheimer's disease.
+About 5 percent of people between the ages of 65 and 74 and about 33% of people over the age of 85 have Alzheimer's disease.

 What are the Symptoms of Alzheimer's Disease?

 Alzheimer's disease typically begins with memory problems such as forgetting recent events or conversations.
 However, it can also manifest with language deficits (for example, difficulty with word-finding), visual-spatial deficits (for example, difficulty navigating or interpreting things that are seen), or as personality changes such as increasing social withdrawal and loss of interest in previously enjoyed activities.
 Problems such as managing one's finances and difficulty driving can occur relatively early in the illness.
 As the disease progresses, anxiety, frustration, and suspicion can occur.
 Sometimes delusional thoughts and agitated behavior occur.
 Persons affected by Alzheimer's disease increasingly lose their independent functioning and eventually become unable to perform basic activities such as dressing and bathing.